 In Pennsylvania, any robbery charge is a felony charge.
 If you or a loved one have been charged with robbery, you need to secure an attorney as soon as possible.
 These charges are much more serious than theft charges.
 Depending on the level of the charge, a defendant could be facing up to 20 years in prison if found guilty.

-At Stewart, Murray and Associates Law Group, we will dedicate ourselves to your case and work to build a successful defensive strategy around you.
+At SMT Legal, we will dedicate ourselves to your case and work to build a successful defensive strategy around you.
 When you need a Washington County robbery attorney, call us today.

 What Does Robbery Mean